jevyzhu/jevyzhu.github.io/_posts/2020-06-01-VSCode-RemoteHost-Container.md

 	"workspaceMount": "source=<RemoteHostDir>,target=/workspace,type=bind,consistency=cached",
 }
 ```
 Here the <RemoteHostDir> is the absolute directory of remote host  to mount when container starts, e.g. `/home/demo/newproj`.
-Please note it is impossble to mount local file system.
+Please note it is impossible to mount local file system.
 ### Make project in Remote Host
 ```bash
 mkdir /home/demo/newproj
 ```
 ### Open in Remote Container
+Switch Docker context as in option 1.

 Open VSCode, `File`->`Open Folder...`, choose the local folder contains above `devcontainer/devcontainer.json`.

-Because devcontainer.json file configed, VSCode will prompt asking if open in remote container, just click "yes" it will **automatically** build, start and attach container on remote host!
+Because devcontainer.json file configed, VSCode will smartly prompt asking if open in remote container, just click "yes" it will **automatically** build, start and attach container on the remote host!

 In this way, it has Dockerfile and VS config locally but other source code remotely.
 Files may have to be sync from time to time in development.